 Dmytro Turchyn, Artificial Intelligence Lead of Microsoft’s Central & Eastern Europe HQ, shared his thoughts on recent advancements in Artificial Intelligence technologies.

-Dmitry Koreyba, Cisco Business leader in Armenia, covered the topic of Challenges and Future of ICT education.
+Dmitry Koreyba, Cisco Business leader in Armenia, covered the topic of the Challenges and Future of ICT education.

-“Recently a lot of events are held in Armenia, and all of them, including Silicon Mountains, are an opportunity to mark Armenia on the technological map, as a country with huge potential.
+“Recently a lot of events are held in Armenia, and all of them, including Silicon Mountains, is an opportunity to mark Armenia on the technological map, as a country with huge potential.
 We can show the whole world that besides the fact that leaders from global markets visit Armenia and share their vision, we also have an opportunity to share our experience with them which they can take with them and apply to their companies,” noted Eduard Musayelyan, Executive Director of the Union of Employers of Information and Communication Technologies (UEICT).